argonautproject/scheduling/pages/_includes/avail-bundle-intro.md

-The Appointment Bundle profile sets the minimum expectations for the Bundle resource which is returned as a result of the `$find` operation and when fetching appointments.
+The Argonaut Appointment Bundle profile sets the minimum expectations for the Bundle resource which is returned as a result of the `$find` operation and when fetching appointments.

 ### Mandatory Data Elements